MonoGame/monogame.github.io/website/content/blog/2024-08-12-inmemorandum.md

 ---
-title: In memorandum for Bill Reiss
+title: In memoriam for Bill Reiss
 date: "2024-08-11"
 excerpt: In recognition for his contribution to XNA and MonoGame, we would like to commemorate the passing of Bill Reiss in August, a long time supporter of XNA/MonoGame
 tags: website